 Fuels Affected: Electricity (interactive HVAC effects: electric/gas space heating)

-Decision/Action Types: Retrofit (RET), new construction (NC)
+Decision/Action Types: Retrofit, new construction

 Program Delivery Type: Prescriptive, custom, direct install

 Deemed Savings Type: Deemed savings calculation

 Savings Methodology: Engineering algorithms and estimates

 Measure Description

 This measure promotes the installation of lighting controls in both new construction and retrofit applications.
 For retrofit applications, lighting controls are typically installed where there is no control other than a manual switch (wall or circuit panel).
 For new construction lighting systems, controls would be added where they are not already required by existing energy or building codes.
 Promoted technologies include occupancy sensors and daylight dimming controls.
 Energy and peak demand savings are calculated for these technologies with an energy adjustment factor (EAF) for kWh and a power adjustment factor (PAF) for kW.